SanthoshAshokkumar/storytime/readme.md

 You can simply use add these three dimenions and off you go for extra jazz, use some of the optional settings.

-##Optional Settings
+##Step 3 - Add optional measures

-####Measures
+###Measures

-The extension has the following optional measures.
-Each of these corresponds to the event dimensions above.
+The extension has the following optional measures that add addional feautres.
 You can usually just put the field in without any calculation or by using the only() function.

-**These settings are OPTIONAL**.
-However, if you want to use 'Event Group' but you do not have values for all the prior measures then put in blank measures with ='' to make it work.
+**These settings are OPTIONAL**

 1. *Text Description* - This is the text description that will show up under the Event Name in the timeline.
 2. *Event Media url* - This is the media URL